dbashford/mimosa-bower/README.md

 ## Functionality

-When `mimosa bower`, `mimosa watch` or `mimosa build` are run, mimosa-bower will assess whether or not any packages need to be installed.  mimosa-bower keeps track of two artifacts to help it determine if installs need to occur.
-First, is keeps track of the `bower.json` that was last used for an install.
+When `mimosa bower`, `mimosa watch` or `mimosa build` are run, mimosa-bower will assess whether or not any packages need to be installed.  mimosa-bower installs packages to the `bower.bowerDir.path` directory, by default `.mimosa/bower_components`.

+If `bower.copy.trackChanges` is set to `true` (the default), mimosa-bower keeps track of two artifacts to help it determine if installs need to occur.
+First, it keeps track of the `bower.json` that was last used for an install.
 If the current `bower.json` is different, an install will be executed.
 Second,  mimosa-bower keeps track of the `bower` section of your project's mimosa-config for the last install.
 If it changes, an install will be executed.

-When the install runs, if `bower.copy.clean` is set to `false`, Bower also check to see if an install is necessary.
+If `bower.copy.trackChanges` is set to `false` and `bower.bowerDir.clean` is set to `false`, Bower `1.0`'s default processing will check to see if an install is necessary based on the contents of the `bower.bowerDir.path`.
 If it detects that nothing has changed, no install will be run.

-If `bower.copy.clean` is set to `true`, then whenever a change is detected in the configuration files, a full install will be executed.
-This may not result in any changes if files are installed on top of their identical copies.

-mimosa-bower installs packages to the `bower.bowerDir.path` directory, by default `.mimosa/bower_components`.
+If `bower.copy.trackChanges` is set to `false` and `bower.bowerDir.clean` is set to `true` (not recommended), then mimosa-bower has no way to determine if an install is necessary so mimosa-bower does not register itself to be run during `mimosa watch` and `mimosa build`.
+In this case it must be executed using the `mimosa bower` command.

-If any packages are installed, mimosa-bower then moves them into the `vendor` directories as indicated by Mimosa's `vendor` config introduced with `0.14.0`.
+If any packages are installed, mimosa-bower then moves them into the `vendor` directories as indicated by Mimosa's `vendor` config introduced with Mimosa `0.14.0`.
 The `bower.copy.strategy` determines how the files are copied over.
 They can be copied to the root of the vendor directory (`vendorRoot`), to the root of the component directory (`packageRoot`, the default), or can be copied keeping the entire folder structure intact, `none`.

 mimosa-bower requires a valid `bower.json` at the root of project (in the same directory as mimosa-config).